-I am pleased to inform you that your drinking water quality is excellent, and that Fayette County Water System is following all state and federal guidelines for drinking water production.
-Staff is committed to delivering the highest quality drinking water every hour of every day.
-We remain vigilant in meeting the challenges of source water protection, water conservation, and community education while continuing to provide safe drinking water to everyone in the community.
+We are pleased to report that your drinking water quality is excellent, and that the Fayette County Water System exceeds all state and federal standards for drinking water production.
+Our staff is committed to delivering to you, our customer, the highest quality drinking water every day.
+We remain vigilant in meeting the challenges of source water protection, water conservation and community education while continuing to provide safe drinking water to everyone in our service area.
+The safety and reliability of your water is our top priority.